Documentation

 d[Decimal(0)] = None

-Create an empty sorted dictionary. args and kwargs are ignored.
+Initialise an empty sorted dictionary.

-d.key_type: type | None
+property key_type: type | None

 d = SortedDict()